Are you seeing more talk about essential oils lately?

 The only time you might buy larger quantities would be for instance if you were using the oil in your garden to get rid of bugs.

-You will go thru it faster than if you are just using it for headaches.
+You will go through it faster than if you are just using it for headaches.

-There are 3 brands of essential oils that I typically buy from and each for different reasons.
+There are 3 brands of essential oils that I typically buy and each for different reasons.

 —>Go here to my Amazon shop

-Isagenix doesn’t have a wide variety of oils but I use their oils for things like breath freshener or lemon water because they have food-grade oils (used sparingly).
+Isagenix doesn’t have a wide variety of oils but I use their oils for things like breath freshener and lemon water because their oils are food-grade.

 I already purchase their cleanse support supplements and protein shakes so it’s convenient to buy their essential oils.

-Following those tips above to help you pick a quality oil for your family.
+Follow those tips above will help you pick quality oils for your family.

 Buying the right type of essential oils, and using them the right way, will give you the confidence that your essential oils will work when you need them too.

 Dr. Axe’s videos are very informative.
 If you are new to essential oils this is a good overview.